Bootstrap 4: A Visual Guide

 Similarly, the text alignment classes can be used for responsive text positioning in Bootstrap 4.

-Additionally, there are some very handy spacing utility classes that enable better control of horizontal & vertical space using variable margins and padding around elements.
+Additionally, there are some handy spacing utility classes that enable better control of horizontal & vertical space using variable margins and padding around elements.
+At first, you might think these spacing classes are useless bloat.
+However, do you remember attempting any of the following with Bootstrap 3?

 As of this writing, Bootstrap 4 is still in alpha, and the best way to track progress is over at the official Bootstrap blog.